nickstambaugh/nickstambaugh/README.md

 ## About me
 A dysfunctional programmer, gamer, & introvert who jumps between ideas, languages, and projects frequently.

-I study computer science, philosophy, economics in my free time.
+I study computer science, philosophy, and economics in my free time.

 I love to program in C, Rust, TypeScript, and Python.